nismod/open-gira/README.md

 A common task is to slice the OSM dataset into areas of equal height and width.
 Script `scripts/prepare-extracts.py` automates this process, given a JSON file describing the original dataset.

-For instance, say you want to slice `europe-latest.osm.pbf` into 6 slices of equal height and equal width.
+Say that you want to slice `europe-latest.osm.pbf` into 6 slices of equal height and equal width.
 First, write a `osmium extract` config file describing the `europe-latest` as a single extract:

 ```json
 {